yamunariver/Az104/unknown.md

+## You plan to provision an Azure subscription that will contain the following virtual networks:

+VNet1 in the East US Azure region with two subnets VNet2 in the East US region with four subnets
+VNet3 in the West Europe Azure region with four subnets VNet4 in the West Europe region with two subnets
+How many Azure Network Watcher instances will be provisioned as part of the deployment?

+Select only one answer.

+` `

+`1`

+`2`

+`4`

+`12`

+`Azure Network Watcher is a regional service that allows you to monitor and diagnose conditions at a network scenario level in, to, and from Azure.
+When you create or update a virtual network in a subscription, Network Watcher will be enabled automatically in the virtual network's region.
+There is no impact on resources or associated charges for automatically enabling Network Watcher.`

 ## You have an Azure virtual network named VNet1 that is deployed to the Azure East US region.

 You need to ensure that email is sent to an administrator when a virtual machine is connected to VNet1.